madmax88/guile-spells/README.md

 ## Attributes

-A number of attributes are provided, including:
+Most of ncurses' attributes for text appearance are provided, including:
   * \*standout\* - highlight output
   * \*underline\* - underline output
   * \*reverse\* - swap the forground and background colors